dimitras/collos/README.md

 ## PostgreSQL and Full Text Search

-We are taking advantage of PostgreSQL's native full-text-search capabilities, with using the pg_search gem.
+We are taking advantage of PostgreSQL's native full-text-search capabilities, by using the pg_search gem.

-## Rails Plugins

-We use a few rails plugins in this app

 ## Doorkeeper